Jennie-Eardley/Group_Shiny_Project/README.md

 # Group_Shiny_Project
-A group project creating a shiny app with google analytics data
+A group project creating a shiny app with google analytics data using R shiny.

 # Required Libraries
 Lubridate